{{selectedAlertBand.alertDescription}}

 Help shape our proposals

 Local people and stakeholders have an important role to play to help inform how the projects are developed and designed.
-During this pre-application phase, we will be gathering your feedback to help shape our proposals before we submit the applications to the Planning Inspectorate.
+During their pre-application phases, we will be gathering your feedback to help shape our proposals before we submit the applications to the Planning Inspectorate.

 Keep up to date